Charles George Gordon: Personal beliefs

 Gordon had been born into the Church of England, but he never quite trusted the Anglican Church, instead preferring his own personal brand of Protestantism.
+The Romanian historian Eric Tappe described Gordon as a man who developed his own "very personal peculiar variety of Protestantism".
 In his worn-out state, Gordon had some sort of religious rebirth, leading him to write to his sister Augusta: "Through the workings of Christ in my body by His Body and Blood, the medicine worked.
 Ever since the realisation of the sacrament, I have been turned upside down".
 The eccentric Gordon was very religious, but he departed from Christian orthodoxy on a number of points.
 Gordon believed in reincarnation.
 In 1877, he wrote in a letter: "This life is only one of a series of lives which our incarnated part has lived.
 I have little doubt of our having pre-existed; and that also in the time of our pre-existence we were actively employed.
 So, therefore, I believe in our active employment in a future life, and I like the thought."
 Gordon was an ardent Christian cosmologist, who also believed that the Garden of Eden was on the island of Praslin in the Seychelles.
 Gordon believed that God's throne from which He governed the universe rested upon the earth, which was further surrounded by the firmament.

-Gordon believed in both predestination—writing that, "I believe that not a worm is picked up by a bird without the direct intervention of God"—and free will with humans choosing their own fate, writing, "I cannot and do not pretend to reconcile the two".
+Gordon believed in both predestination—writing that, "I believe that not a worm is picked up by a bird without the direct intervention of God"—and free will with humans choosing their own fate, writing, "I am now, thank God, so far from the least thought of man's free will that it never enters into my calculation in these thoughts, however it may guide me as Governor-General or as fellow man."
 These religious beliefs mirrored differing aspects of Gordon's personality as he believed that he could choose his own fate through the force of his personality and a fatalistic streak often ending his letters with D.V (Deo volente – Latin for "God willing", i.e. whatever God wants will be).
+Whilst believing in predestination and free will, he wrote, "I cannot and do not pretend to reconcile the two".

-Gordon was well-known for sticking Christian tracts onto city walls and to throw them out of a train window.
-The Romanian historian Eric Tappe described Gordon as a man who developed his own "very personal peculiar variety of Protestantism".
+Gordon's evangelistic fervour led him to stick Christian tracts onto city walls and to throw them out of a train window.